agraef/lua-tk/README.md

 This version comes with a rockspec which lets you conveniently install the module using [luarocks](https://luarocks.org/).

-To build and install: `sudo luarocks make`
+To build and install: `sudo luarocks install lua-tk`

-To uninstall: `sudo luarocks remove luatk`
+To uninstall: `sudo luarocks remove lua-tk`

 The module can also be installed in the usual way if you don't have luarocks, as follows: